genomicsclass/leanpub/manuscript/eda_for_highthroughput.md

 ![The 0.05, 0.25, 0.5, 0.75, and 0.95 quantiles are plotted for each sample.](images/R/eda_for_highthroughput-tmp-kaboxplot-1.png)

+We refer to this figure as a _kaboxplot_ because Karl Broman was the first we saw use it as an alternative to boxplots.

 We can also plot all the histograms.
 Because we have so much data we create histograms using small bins, then smooth the heights of the bars and then plot _smooth histograms_.
 We re-calibrate the height of these smooth curves so that if a bar is made with base of size "unit" and height given by the curve at {$$}x_0{/$$}, the area approximates the number of points in region of size "unit" centered at {$$}x_0{/$$}: